Attach your Ubuntu Pro subscription

-Attaching the Ubuntu Advantage subscription to Ubuntu, brings the enterprise lifecycle, including Linux kernel livepatching, access to FIPS validated packages, and compliance with security profiles such as CIS.
-This is not required on Ubuntu Pro instances on AWS, Azure or GCP, as these are automatically attached from launch.
+Attaching the Ubuntu Pro subscription to Ubuntu brings you the enterprise lifecycle, including Linux kernel livepatching, access to FIPS-validated packages, and compliance with security profiles such as CIS.
+This is not required for Ubuntu Pro instances through public clouds such as AWS, Azure or GCP, since these are automatically attached from launch.

 The following instructions explain how to attach your subscription to your Ubuntu systems.

-This step is necessary for Ubuntu Advantage customers or holders of personal subscriptions.
-If you are an Ubuntu Pro user, your subscription is already attached and you may skip these instructions.
+This step is necessary for Ubuntu Pro users or holders of personal subscriptions.
+If you are an Ubuntu Pro user through a public cloud offering, your subscription is already attached and you may skip these instructions.

-We first need to make sure that we have the latest version of the UA client running:
+We first need to make sure that we have the latest version of the Ubuntu Pro Client running.
+The package used to access the Pro Client (

 sudo apt update sudo apt install ubuntu-advantage-tools